To: Cape Ann Chamber of Commerce Members and Community

 Education & Training Resources:

 - Update on the CARES Act and PPP.
-To view MassPay’s recent presentation click here.
+For a link to MassPay’s recent presentation click here.

 - Cape Ann’s Public Libraries and the National Emergency Library are offering enhanced online educational and reading resources.